-- b.
+b.
 Could light or glare from the finished project be a safety hazard or interfere with views?
+N/A a.
+What designated and informal recreational opportunities are in the immediate vicinity?

-N/A - c.
+- c.
 What existing off-site sources of light or glare may affect your proposal?N/A - d.
 Proposed measures to reduce or control light and glare impacts, if any: